-The contra-indications listed below will apply to all IPL treatments including Hair Removal, Skin Rejuvenation, Skin Pigmentation, Acne and Rosacea treatments and also the Dermal Peels and Dermarolling.
+The contra-indications listed below will apply to all IPL treatments, Skin Rejuvenation, Skin Pigmentation, Acne and Rosacea treatments and also the Dermal Peels and Dermarolling.
 Please check BEFORE booking your appointment to avoid disappointment.
 You will not be able to have treatment if you are contra-indicated however in some cases a GP’s letter may be acceptable.
 Please call and ask for further advice if you are unsure.

 If you do not read these contra-indications and arrive for your appointment and it transpires throughout your booked appointment that you cannot proceed with your treatment then a consultation fee of £50 will be chargeable for the appointment time booked or you will forfeit your voucher if you have one.